premnagdeo/Automate-Whatsapp-Messages/README.md

      ![Twilio Console](readme_images/twilio_console.png)

   3. Go to <a href="https://www.twilio.com/console/sms/whatsapp/sandbox"> Twilio WhatsApp Sandbox </a>.
      Send a WhatsApp message from your phone to the Twilio Number with the given code.
 This will enable communication between Twilio and Whatsapp.
-(Note: This needs to be done on both the number sending the automated messages and the ones receiving the message)
+(Note: This needs to be done on both the number sending the automated messages and the ones receiving the message.
+The Sandbox expires after 3 days, to avoid expiry enable WhatsApp on your Twilio Number by following <a href="https://www.twilio.com/docs/whatsapp/tutorial/connect-number-business-profile">Connect Twilio Number to Whatsapp</a>)

      ![Twilio Sandbox](readme_images/twilio_sandbox.png)